theturboturnip/harper/harper-core/tests/text/tagged/Alice's Adventures in Wonderland.md

 >
 #
 > “ I    quite agree with you    , ” said the Duchess ; “ and the moral   of that          is — ‘          Be     what
 # .
-ISg+ NSg   V     P    ISgPl+ . .
+ISg+ R     V     P    ISgPl+ . .
 V/J  D   NSg/V   . .
 V/C D   NSg/V/J P  NSg/I/C/Ddem+ VL .
 Unlintable NSg/VX NSg/I+
 > you    would seem to be     ’ — or    if    you’d like        it       put   more         simply — ‘          Never imagine
 # ISgPl+ VX    V    P  NSg/VX . .
 NPr/C NSg/C W?
 NSg/V/J/C/P NPr/ISg+ NSg/V NPr/I/V/J/Dq R      .
 Unlintable R     NSg/V
 > yourself not   to be     otherwise than what   it       might     appear to others that         what   you